From idled car production to iPhone delays, China's factory closures mean pain for U.S. companies

 "Inventories in most manufacturing sectors today are typically quite lean.
 When the supply chain stops, then you run out," said Jacob Kirkegaard, senior fellow at the Peterson Institute for International Economics.

-Commerce Secretary Wilbur Ross was sharply criticized after a Fox Business News interview he gave two weeks ago in which he said of the virus, “I think it will help to accelerate the return of jobs to North America.”
+Commerce Secretary Wilbur Ross was sharply criticized after he said in a Fox Business Network interview two weeks ago that he thought the virus "will help to accelerate the return of jobs to North America."

 In many sectors of industrial production, the supply chain has become so highly refined and specialized that there are no ready alternatives to China.